nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ## Software Delivery Quicksand

-- Useful metaphor
-- Second definition applies

 > 1. Loose wet sand that yields easily to pressure and sucks in anything resting on or falling into it.
 > 2. A bad or dangerous situation from which it is hard to escape.

+---

+## Software Delivery Quicksand

+- Useful metaphor
 - ASP.NET Zero may help in some situations

 ---